AsimolAslamKutty/ICT171/README.md

 I used this journal to organise my work and keep track of what I completed for each labs.
 The screenshots show the steps I did and the reflection notes explain what I understood from the labs.

+These activities gave me more hands-on practice with Linux and cloud server tasks.
+It also helped me understand how the commands and services work in a real server environment.